dys2p/websites/proxysto.re/battery-disposal/en.md

 # Notes on Battery Disposal

 In connection with the sale of batteries or the delivery of devices containing batteries, we are obliged to inform you of the following: You are legally obligated to return used batteries as an end user.
-You can return used batteries, which we carry or have carried as new batteries in our range, free of charge to our shipping warehouse (Bernhard-Göring-Straße 162, 04277 Leipzig, Germany).
+You can return used batteries, which we carry or have carried as new batteries in our range, free of charge to our shipping warehouse (Wolfgang-Heinze-Straße 14, 04277 Leipzig, Germany).

 The symbols shown on the batteries have the following meaning: